Femoral-Tibial Bypass Surgery for Peripheral Arterial Disease

 What To Expect After Surgery

-You will need to stay in bed for 1 to 2 days after surgery.
-You will need to stay in the hospital for 3 to 5 days.
+You may need to stay in the hospital for 3 to 5 days.

 You will have some pain from the cuts (incisions) the doctor made.
 The pain usually gets better after about 1 week.
 Your doctor will give you pain medicine.
 You can expect your leg to be swollen at first.
 This is a normal part of recovery and may last 2 or 3 months.